marceloadsj/dashboard-test/README.md

 **In order to have access of all features, you should run the backend, following the steps of the [https://github.com/marceloadsj/dashboard-test-backend](https://github.com/marceloadsj/dashboard-test-backend) repository as well**

+You can run `yarn test` run start the testing console and run all tests of the project.

 ---

 ### Technical Decisions